phenotypic/homebridge-web-rgb/README.md

 Your API should be able to:

-1. Return info when it recieves `/status` in the JSON format like below:
+1. Return info when it receives `/status` in the JSON format like below:
 ```
 {
     "currentState": {BOOL_VALUE},